 The Company evaluated the license under ASC 606 and concluded that the license is a functional intellectual property license.
 The Company determined that Zai Lab benefited from the license along with the initial know-how transfer at the time of grant, and therefore the related performance obligation is satisfied at a point in time.
-Additionally, the Company is entitled to sales milestones and royalties from Zai Lab upon future sales of the licensed products in the Zai Lab territory, and revenue will be recognized when the related sales occur.
-Costs that are incurred associated with Zai Lab territory specific activities are reimbursable from Zai Lab and are recognized as revenue.
-During the three months ended March 31, 2023 and 2022, the Company did not record significant revenue under the Zai Lab agreement.
+Additionally, the Company is entitled to sales milestones and royalties from Zai Lab upon future sales of the licensed products in the Zai Lab Territory, and revenue will be recognized when the related sales occur.
+Costs that are incurred associated with Zai Lab Territory specific activities are reimbursable from Zai Lab and are recognized as revenue.
+During the three months ended June 30, 2023, the Company did not record revenue under the Zai Lab agreement and revenue recorded during the six months ended June 30, 2023 was negligible.
+During the three and six months ended June 30, 2022, the Company recorded \$0.5 million and \$0.6 million, respectively, in revenue related to Zai Lab Territory specific activities.